Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Discussion

-While the high-$z$ AGN hosts might be more N/O enhanced compared to the non-AGN hosts as shown by \citet{Isobe_2025} and from Figure~\ref{fig:no_com} focusing on GS\_3073 and UNCOVER-45924, this should not be simply interpreted as a causality, and one needs to examine other physical properties as well.
-Clearly, a comparably large fraction of \somename in our sample do not show clear AGN signatures, and the duration of a single actively accreting phase of AGN ($\rm \sim 0.1-100~Myr$; \citealp{Morganti_2017}) might be shorter compared to the typical time scale of enriching nitrogen by AGB stars ($\rm \sim 10^{2-3}~Myr$; \citealp{dantona_2023}) unless other enrichment channels with shorter time scales are involved (e.g., WRs, VMSs, EMSs, and SMSs; \citealp{watanabe2024,Vink_2023,Gieles_gcmp_2025,Charbonnel_2023,Nandal_ems_2024,Nandal_2025}) and/or the peak of the AGN accretion is modulated by star formation \citep{hamann1993}.
+While the high-$z$ AGN hosts might be more N/O enhanced compared to the non-AGN hosts as shown by \citet{Isobe_2025} and from Figure~\ref{fig:no_com} focusing on GS\_3073 and UNCOVER-45924, this should not be simply interpreted as a causality, and one needs to examine other physical properties as well. \realredtxt{Notably, the duration of a single actively accreting phase of AGN ($\rm \sim 0.1-100~Myr$; \citealp{Morganti_2017}) is comparable to the time scale of early enrichment by AGB stars ($\rm \sim 40$\,-\,300 Myr; \citealp{dantona_2023}) and those from other mechanisms (e.g., WRs, VMSs, EMSs, and SMSs; \citealp{watanabe2024,Vink_2023,Gieles_gcmp_2025,Charbonnel_2023,Nandal_ems_2024,Nandal_2025}), and one possibility is the synchronization of AGN activities and nuclear star formation \citep{hamann1993}.
+Still,} a comparably large fraction of \somename in our sample do not show clear AGN signatures.

 Since AGN activities are more frequently seen in more massive galaxies, one might wonder whether nitrogen enhancement in AGN hosts is actually a reflection of the mass dependence.
 In the {top} right panel of Figure~\ref{fig:no_mass}, we plot N/O as a function of stellar masses of \somename.
 Interestingly, if we ignore the low-density components of some \somename (plotted as transparent symbols), there appears to be a positive trend where more massive galaxies are more N/O enhanced.
 The unobscured AGN host, GS\_3073 ($z=5.55$), is among both the most massive \somename and the most nitrogen enhanced \somename.
 The other unobscured AGN, UNCOVER-45924 ($z=4.46$), is reported to be extremely massive with $\log M_\star/M_\odot=10.9\pm 0.2$ by \citet{labbe_monster_2024}.
 However, recent works have suggested the stellar mass estimates for the red compact AGN hosts with flat UV slopes and strong Balmer breaks (i.e., the ``little red dots''; \citealp{matthee2024}) such as UNCOVER-45924 are significantly overestimated due to the incorrect AGN decomposition in their spectra \citep{Inayoshi_maiolino_2025,ji_qso1_2025,degraaff_lrd_2025,Naidu_lrd_2025,taylor_2025}.
 Thus, we did not adopt the current stellar mass estimate for this source.
 There are three sources, ID1746, ID150880, and ID397, having stellar masses of $10^{9-9.5}~M_\odot$ and yet not significantly more enhanced N/O. However, from Figure~\ref{fig:no_com}, one can see these sources do not deviate strongly from the local scaling relations compared to many other \somename.
 One might wonder whether the tentative N/O-$M_\star$ trend is driven by the mass-metallicity relation.
 Compared to what is shown in Figure~\ref{fig:no_com}, it is clear that the increased N/O is \textit{not} driven by the increased O/H. In fact, there is instead anticorrelation between N/O and O/H at $\rm 12+\log(O/H)<8.0$, which is also seen in local GC stars and is explained by the enrichment of the 1G stars. {Instead, if we look into the dependence of N/O on the SFR in the bottom right panel of Figure~\ref{fig:no_mass}, there is a tentative positive trend, although with a large scatter similar to the N/O-$M_\star$ trend.
 Regardless, both trends seem to suggest some global regulation of the N/O anomaly seen in \somename. }